-Your child needs a dose of this combined vaccine:
+Your child needs a dose of this vaccine:

 - to boost their protection against haemophilus influenzae type b (Hib)

-- to protect them against meningitis C infection
+- to protect them against meningococcal group C disease

-This vaccine doesn’t protect against other bacteria or viruses that can cause meningitis.
+This vaccine doesn’t protect against other bacteria or viruses that can cause meningitis or blood poisoning (septicaemia).

 Side effects of the Hib/MenC vaccine